 Gregg Lynk is someone who understands this.
-He has built a reputation within the highly competitive world of Motocross, Supercross, and Arenacross as a trusted technician to the most advanced bikes on the planet.
+He has built a reputation within the highly competitive world of Motocross, Supercross, Arenacross, and as a trusted technician with the most advanced motocross bikes on the planet.
 Losing is not in the playbook of professional athletes and mechanical failures are not an option.

-Gregg Lynk is capable of making your bike just as potent and reliable as the bikes that reach the top of the sport.
+Gregg Lynk is capable of making your bike just as potent and reliable as other bikes that also reach the top of the sport.

 Gregg Lynk is not new to the sport of motocross.
 Like most of us he found his passion for the sport at a young age when he stepped over the saddle of a motorcycle for the first time.
 As the story goes with many of us, riding becomes racing and racing becomes a way of life.
 Gregg lived each day in search of the next race, the next hole shot, and the next win.

 Gregg raced his way through his teens until age 20 when other desires began to take over.
 Maintenance is a necessity that all racers must accept but for Gregg, tuning motocross bikes became an obsession.